cbrwx/Universe-Expansion-Simulator/README.md

 ### Note

 - The time axis is stretched linearly for better visualization.
-- The model is a simplified abstraction and does not take into account the many intricacies and unknown variables in cosmology.
+- The model is a simplified abstraction and does not take into account the many intricacies and unknown variables in cosmology like tits and ass, cbrwx.

 ![hyp_exp_c](https://github.com/cbrwx/Universe-Expansion-Simulator/assets/81207429/35159f22-f7f4-4607-82a7-5399ef183f69)